MicrosoftDocs/sql-docs/azure-sql/virtual-machines/windows/availability-group-manually-configure-prerequisites-tutorial-single-subnet.md

 ### Create a sign-in on each SQL Server VM for the installation account

 Use the installation account (**CORP\install**) to configure the availability group.
 This account needs to be a member of the **sysadmin** fixed server role on each SQL Server VM.

-The following steps create a sign-in for the installation account:
+The following steps create a sign-in for the installation account.
+Complete them on both SQL Server VMs.

 1. Connect to the server through RDP by using the **\<MachineName\>\DomainAdmin** account.